 - What happens to my CM/ECF account after the court transitions to NextGen?

-After the court transitions to NextGen, you will link your current CM/ECF account to your PACER account.
+Now that the ALMD has transitioned to NextGen, you must link your current CM/ECF account to your PACER account.
 After the accounts are linked you will no longer use your CM/ECF username or password.

 - My law firm uses a shared PACER account.
 Can we continue to use that account?